mu-ni/memo/bq/14principles.md

   Now, daily work plan and todo list
   I can estimate the workload very well
-  This situation will never happen again
+  This situation will never happen again if really, tell PM as early as possible, reschedule the workload